 1.8 Changes in Requirements

-The parties agree that the Exchange may make prospective changes to benefits and services during a contract year to incorporate changes in State or Sederal laws, requirements imposed by regulators or as mutually agreed by the Exchange and Contractor.
+The parties agree that the Exchange may make prospective changes to benefits and services during a contract year to incorporate changes in State or Federal laws, requirements imposed by regulators or as mutually agreed by the Exchange and Contractor.
 The projected cost of any such benefit or service change will be included in the cost of health care projections and changes to the Monthly Rates will be implemented after Contractor has demonstrated the cost impact of the benefit or service change in accordance with the requirements set forth in Article 5.

 1.9 Evaluation of Contractor Performance

 The Exchange shall evaluate Contractor’s performance with respect to fulfillment of its obligations under this Agreement on an ongoing basis, including, but not limited to, during the 90-day period prior to each anniversary of the Agreement Effective Date set forth in Section 7.1 so long as the Agreement remains in effect.
 In the event evaluations conducted by the Exchange reveal a significant problem or pattern of non-compliance with terms of this Agreement as reasonably determined and documented by the Exchange, the Exchange shall have the right, without limitation, to conduct reasonable additional reviews of Contractor’s compliance and operational performance.
-Such evaluations shall also be considered in connection with decisions relating to re-certification and de-certification in accordance with the terms set forth at Article 7 below.
+Such evaluations shall also be considered in connection with decisions relating to re-certification and de-certification in accordance with the terms set forth at Article 7.

 1.10 Required Notice of Contractor Changes

 Except as set forth below, notices pursuant to this section shall be provided by Contractor promptly within ten (10) days following Contractor’s knowledge of such occurrence; provided, however, (i) such notice shall be provided immediately if such occurrence may reasonably be deemed to adversely affect the quality of care or safety of Enrollees and (ii) in no event shall notice be provided by Contractor beyond the thirty (30) day period following the date of occurrence.
 All written notices from Contractor pursuant to this section shall contain sufficient information to permit the Exchange to evaluate the events under the same criteria that were used by the Exchange in its award of this Agreement to Contractor.
 Contractor agrees to provide the Exchange with such additional information as the Exchange may request.
-If Contractor requests confidential treatment for any information it provides, the Exchange shall treat the information as confidential, subject to the terms of this Agreement and applicable law.
+If Contractor requests confidential treatment for any information it provides, the Exchange shall treat the information as confidential, consistent with Section 1.4.1..

 Contractor shall notify the Exchange in writing upon the occurrence of any of the following events: